Cracked Security: Why a Cracked VPN Could Cost You

 A cracked VPN is a rip-off of a legitimate VPN provider.
 Like pirated movies or illegally downloaded music, it offers the product for free even though it’s not offered that way by the manufacturer.

-There are a variety of reasons someone may choose to use a cracked VPN.
+There are a variety of reasons you may choose to use a cracked VPN.
 The most obvious reason is wanting to save money on a VPN.
-However, others might need to conceal their identity and fear a legitimate VPN could log their payment data.
+However, other reasons include a need to conceal your identity and fear a legitimate VPN could log payment data.
 And there’s always the possibility that it’s just not in the budget.

 Whatever the reason, there are plenty of people out there willing to use (and create) cracked versions of VPNs.
 The pirated versions are usually made from well-known VPN services like ExpressVPN, NordVPN, and Surfshark.
 With the right tools, pirating this software is easier than you think — you really only need a text editor that can overwrite some of the code.
 Then you’ve got an open version of the program.